Current Affairs-Topics

 • A significant highlight of this event will be the signing of an MoU between the Central Spiritual Administration of Buddhists and the International Buddhist Confederation (IBC).

-• This agreement will formalize collaboration in spiritual education, exchanges, and the preservation of Buddhist heritage, further strengthening India-Russia relations through Buddhist diplomacy by India.
+• This agreement will formalise collaboration in spiritual education, exchanges, and the preservation of Buddhist heritage, further strengthening India-Russia relations through Buddhist diplomacy by India.

 Event Organization

-• The exposition is jointly organized by India’s Ministry of Culture, the National Museum, the Indira Gandhi National Centre for the Arts (IGNCA), and the International Buddhist Confederation.
+• The exposition is jointly organised by India’s Ministry of Culture, the National Museum, the Indira Gandhi National Centre for the Arts (IGNCA), and the International Buddhist Confederation.

 • This collaborative effort ensures that the Buddha relics exhibition in Russia is managed with cultural sensitivity and historical authenticity.